-In the case of food additives sold by retail, the following information must be declared on the label: details of the additive; instructions on keeping and use net contents; Lot identification.
+In the case of food additives sold by retail, the following information must be declared on the label:

+- a) details of the additive;

+- b) instructions on keeping and use

+- c) net contents:

+- d) lot identification.

 For food additives sold other than by retail, in other words for further industrial processing, the information may be given on the documents relating to the sale.